 Art dealers Daniel (Austin Nichols, Walker, The Walking Dead) and Olivia (Mircea Monroe, Tekken, Houndz From Hell) are at a masquerade party.
 Their eleven year old daughter Casey (Alyvia Alyn Lind, The Young and the Restless, Dark Skies) is home with her babysitter Sofia (Joana Metrass, We Die Young) But she’s about to have visitors.

 A masked couple, Patrick (Michael Proctor, Boris and the Bomb) and his companion identified only as Woman (Skyler Samuels, The Stepfather, Scream Queens) break in to steal the priceless artwork hanging on their walls.
 A hammer to the skull takes care of Sofia, leaving Casey to fend for herself.
-Her parents are on their way home, that is if Rose (Bella Thorne, The Babysitter, Assassination Nation) the suspiciously helpful bartender can be trusted.
+Her parents are on their way home, that is if Rose (Bella Thorne, The Babysitter, Habit) the suspiciously helpful bartender can be trusted.

 Masquerade caught my attention because it got considerable press from the likes of Dread Central, Fangoria, etc. calling it a horror film despite the trailer looking like a heist film.
 So I went into it expecting something along the lines of Babysitter Must Die or Becky.
 The film’s first kill certainly seemed to confirm that, the masked killer repeatedly bludgeoning the skull of their victim while telling their shocked partner that the plans have changed.